shay-ff/termtris/README.md

 ## Uninstall

-- If installed with pipx: `pipx uninstall termtris`
+- If installed with pipx: `pipx uninstall tetriskekw`
 - If installed in a virtualenv: deactivate and remove the `.venv` folder
-- If installed with pip globally (not recommended): `python3 -m pip uninstall termtris`
+- If installed with pip globally (not recommended): `python3 -m pip uninstall tetriskekw`

 ---